emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

 Archive (.a) files
 ------------------

 Emscripten supports **.a** archive files, which are bundles of object files.
-This is an old format for libraries, and it has special semantics - for example, the order of linking matters with **.a** files, but not with plain object files (in **.bc**, **.o** or **.so**).
-For the most part those special semantics should work in Emscripten, however, we support **.a** files using llvm's tools, which have a few limitations.
+This is a simple format for libraries, that has special semantics - for example, the order of linking matters with **.a** files, but not with plain object files.
+For the most part those special semantics should work the same in Emscripten as elsewhere.

-The main limitation is that if you have multiple files in a single **.a** archive that have the same basename (for example, ``dir1/a.o, dir2/a.o``), then llvm-ar cannot access both of those files.
-Emscripten will attempt to work around this by adding a hash to the basename, but collisions are still possible in principle.

-Where possible it is better to generate shared library files (**.so**) rather than archives (**.a**) — this is generally a simple change in your project's build system.
-Shared libraries are simpler, and are more predictable with respect to linking.

 Manually using emcc
 ===================